saharsh-samples/dotnet-k8s-helm-cicd/deployment/k8s/README.md

 - `APP_NAMESPACE` : Value assigned to this is used as the value for the `namespace` metadata field for all Kubernetes objects defined in the YAML template files.

 - `APP_IMAGE` : Defines where the deployment object will find the image to use for running an instance of the application.
 See the [Application Container Image](#application-container-image) section above for details.

+- `APP_SERVICE_TYPE` : Service type to assign to the `sample-dotnet-app` service resource.
+Typically leave this to `ClusterIP`.
+However, if you want to be able to access the application from outside the cluster (i.e. your laptop instead of the Minikube VM) when running in Minkube, change this to `NodePort`.
+This is recommended since it's difficult to setup ingress capability on Minikube.

+- `APP_INGRESS_HOST` : This will be set as the value for `host` field in the ingress spec.
+The default is based on Minishift.

 - `APP_ENV_*` : Variables starting with this prefix follow a convention of this repository to indicate that the value will be injected as an environment variable into each application pod instance.